lizardfs/documentation/source/adminguide/replication.rst

 This goes into :ref:`mfsgoals.cfg.5` and sets custom goals 18, 19 and 20::

   18 first_ec : $ec(3,1)
-  # Use ec3+1 on all chunkservers.
+  # Use ec3+1 on all chunk servers.
 Load will be balanced and each write will
   # consist of 3 data and 1 parity part

   19 ec32_ssd : $ec(3,2) { ssd ssd ssd ssd ssd }
-  # Use ec3+2 but write only to chunkservers labeled ssd.
+  # Use ec3+2 but write only to chunk servers labeled ssd.
 Each write will
   # consist of 3 data and 2 parity parts.

   20 ec53_mixed : $ec(5,3) { hdd ssd hdd _ _ _ _ _ }
-  # Use ec5+3 on all chunkservers but always write 2 parts to chunkservers
+  # Use ec5+3 on all chunk servers but always write 2 parts to chunk servers
-  # labeled hdd and 1 part to chunkservers labeled ssd.
+  # labeled hdd and 1 part to chunk servers labeled ssd.
 The remaining parts go
-  # to any chunkserver.
+  # to any chunk server.
 Each write will have 5 data and 3 parity parts.
 Load
-  # will be distributed amongst all chunkservers except for 2 parts which will
+  # will be distributed amongst all chunk servers except for 2 parts which will
-  # be written to chunkservers labeled hdd and 1 part which will be written to
+  # be written to chunk servers labeled hdd and 1 part which will be written to
-  # chunkserver ssd on every write.
+  # chunk server ssd on every write.

-As you can see EC is extremely flexible and is also our fastest replication mode since writes from the client get spread over the chunkservers according to the goals set.
+As you can see EC is extremely flexible and is also our fastest replication mode since writes from the client get spread over the chunk servers according to the goals set.

 .. seealso::